Training A2C with Vector Envs and Domain Randomization

 agent = A2C(obs_shape, action_shape, device, critic_lr, actor_lr, n_envs)

-Training the A2C Agent#
+Training the A2C Agent

 For our training loop, we are using the RecordEpisodeStatistics wrapper to record the episode lengths and returns and we are also saving the losses and entropies to plot them after the agent finished training.

-You may notice that the don’t reset the vectorized envs at the start of each episode like we would usually do.
+You may notice that we don’t reset the vectorized envs at the start of each episode like we would usually do.
 This is because each environment resets automatically once the episode finishes (each environment takes a different number of timesteps to finish an episode because of the random seeds).
 As a result, we are also not collecting data in episodes, but rather just play a certain number of steps (n_steps_per_update) in each environment (as an example, this could mean that we play 20 timesteps to finish an episode and then use the rest of the timesteps to begin a new one).

 # create a wrapper environment to save episode returns and episode lengths